Agnes Scherer

 Moderna Museet in Stockholm, founded in 1958, is one of Europe’s leading museums for modern and contemporary art.
 Its collection comprises more than 130,000 works across painting, sculpture and photography, including major Swedish and Nordic artists, French modernism, and American art from the 1950s and ’60s.
 The museum also holds about 100,000 photographs dating from 1840 onwards.
 Exhibitions rotate between collection highlights and temporary projects, including shows at their satellite institution in southern Sweden, Moderna Museet Malmö, which opened in 2009.

-For Moderna Museet’s major international group exhibition, House of Nisaba: The New Story of Painting, Scherer has been commissioned to create a new large-scale installation that encircles the central platform.
-The work will be installed along a 72m circular walkway, expanding her practice to an architectural scale and interacting closely with the exhibition’s design by renowned architects Bureau Formafantasma.
+The group exhibition House of Nisaba: New Stories of Painting offers a deep dive into contemporary painting.
+The exhibition borrows its name from the Mesopotamian goddess Nisaba, initially the protector of grain and accounting, but, with the invention of writing, she also became the goddess of the scribe, of storytelling finding material form.
+For this major international group exhibition, Scherer has been commissioned to create a new large-scale installation that encircles the central platform.
 Conceived as a reflection on storytelling, the work links painting and architecture through allegory and cultural histories, such as puppetry.
-Other exhibiting artists include Michael Armitage, Kevin Beasley, Nicole Eisenman, Wangechi Mutu and Salman Toor.
+Other exhibiting artists include Michael Armitage, Kevin Beasley, Nicole Eisenman, Wangechi Mutu and Salman Toor, among others.

 Agnes Scherer (born 1985 in Lohr am Main, Germany) lives and works in Salzburg, where she teaches at the University Mozarteum.
 Her detailed, hand-painted works often unfold across large theatrical installations that combine painting, sculpture and handmade props.
 Drawing on art history, mythology and cultural narratives, Scherer creates scenographic environments where characters and symbols interact like actors on a stage.
 Her practice merges visual storytelling with performance, exploring the relationship between image, ritual and collective imagination.